305kishan/Neighbourhood-Recommender/Readme.md

 -The problem statement will be: Which neighbourhood has most Indian population and has lesser number of INDIAN RESTAUARNT’s?<br>

 # Data Description
--The data to be used in this project is not readily available.
+<ol>The data to be used in this project is not readily available.
 Hence, the data has been obtained from various sources such as<br>
---Foursquare, which is a local search-and-discovery mobile and web based app which provides search results for its users. <br>
+<ol>Foursquare, which is a local search-and-discovery mobile and web based app which provides search results for its users. <br>
---Wikipedia, which has the details about the neighborhoods in LONDON. https://en.wikipedia.org/wiki/List_of_areas_of_London <br>
+<ol>Wikipedia, which has the details about the neighborhoods in LONDON. https://en.wikipedia.org/wiki/List_of_areas_of_London <br>
---The geographic coordinates of each location have been obtained through Geopy(https://geopy.readthedocs.io/en/stable/) <br>
+<ol>The geographic coordinates of each location have been obtained through Geopy(https://geopy.readthedocs.io/en/stable/) <br>
---The Indian population in LONDON has been obtained from : https://en.wikipedia.org/wiki/Indian_community_of_London <br>
+<ol>The Indian population in LONDON has been obtained from : https://en.wikipedia.org/wiki/Indian_community_of_London <br>

 # Data Features
--As we have to explore and identify the neighbourhoods in the city of London, the London neighbourhood data is the crucial data for this project. <br>
+<ol>As we have to explore and identify the neighbourhoods in the city of London, the London neighbourhood data is the crucial data for this project. <br>
--The data about each neighbourhood is not readily available, hence we have to scrape the Wikipedia page and obtain the data. <br>
+<ol>The data about each neighbourhood is not readily available, hence we have to scrape the Wikipedia page and obtain the data. <br>
--In order to obtain the coordinates, we make use of geopy library in Python.<br>
+<ol>In order to obtain the coordinates, we make use of geopy library in Python.<br>
--We also need information about each neighbourhood which is  obtained through FourSquare API. <br>
+<ol>We also need information about each neighbourhood which is  obtained through FourSquare API. <br>
--The population about each neighbourhood will let us know which neighbourhood is more preferable. <br>
+<ol>The population about each neighbourhood will let us know which neighbourhood is more preferable. <br>

 # Methodology
-	--Data Preprocessing
+	<ol>Data Preprocessing
-	--Exploratory Data Analysis
+	<ol>Exploratory Data Analysis
- 	--Clustering (K-Means Clustering)
+ 	<ol>Clustering (K-Means Clustering)

     1. Data Preprocessing
-    ---Scraping from the Wikipedia page
+    <li>Scraping from the Wikipedia page
-    ---Obtain coordinates for each location using geopy library
+    <li>Obtain coordinates for each location using geopy library
-    ---Finding columns with null values and replacing them
+    <li>Finding columns with null values and replacing them
-    ---Merge the neighbourhood dataset with population dataset
+    <li>Merge the neighbourhood dataset with population dataset

     2. Exploratory Data Analysis
-    ---Begin by exploring the city and finding the count of neighbourhoods and regions in the city.
+    <li>Begin by exploring the city and finding the count of neighbourhoods and regions in the city.
-    ---Find the unique venues in each neighbourhood.
+    <li>Find the unique venues in each neighbourhood.
-    ---visualize the neighbourhoods using a folium map.
+    <li>visualize the neighbourhoods using a folium map.
-    ---Obtain top 10 venues at each neighbourhood, which will let us know which neighbourhoods lacks in Indian Restaurant.
+    <li>Obtain top 10 venues at each neighbourhood, which will let us know which neighbourhoods lacks in Indian Restaurant.
-    ---By opening a new Restaurant in Indian populated regions, more customers will be satisfied and the venture will be successful and         profitable and will lay the foundation for further expansion of company’s chain.
+    <li>By opening a new Restaurant in Indian populated regions, more customers will be satisfied and the venture will be successful and         profitable and will lay the foundation for further expansion of company’s chain.
 Hence, we sort top 10 neighbourhoods based on           maximum Indian Population.

     3. Clustering
-    ---Sort the neighbourhoods into five clusters to obtain better insights about each neighbourhood and by that we will know which            cluster of neighbourhoods have more population
+    <li>Sort the neighbourhoods into five clusters to obtain better insights about each neighbourhood and by that we will know which            cluster of neighbourhoods have more population